A Proven Literacy Skills Resource

 - Computers in the Schools (2015)

-This 2015 study investigated the potential benefits of a blended learning approach on the reading skills of low socioeconomic status students in Grades 1 and 2.
+This 2015 study investigated the potential benefits of a blended learning approach on the reading skills of low socioeconomic status pupils (ages 6 to 8).

 - Bilingual Research Journal (2011)